LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/arrays-are-like-strings.rst

 Arrays Are Like Strings
 =======================

-In the previous chapter we learned in detail how strings are an ordered collection of characters that can be accessed by an index.
-Using String methods we can add, remove, replace parts of the collection.
-What we can’t do is store anything other than characters.

 .. index:: ! array

-In this chapter we will learn about a more general collection type called an **array**.
-Like strings, arrays are a sequence of values that can be accessed via an ordered index.
-The key difference between strings and arrays is that strings can only contain characters, arrays can store data of any type.
+Arrays are similar to strings, but are a more general collection type.
+Like strings, **arrays** are a sequence of values that can be accessed via an ordered index.
+Unlike strings, arrays can store data of any type.

 Notice the values in the below figure each have an index value.